prosekit/prosekit/website/guide/extensions.md

 - [`defineDocChangeHandler`] registers a event handler that's called when the editor document is changed.
 - [`defineFocusChangeHandler`] registers a event handler that's called when the editor gains or loses focus.

-Check out the [save-and-restore] example for an example of using event handlers to save and restore the editor document.
+Check out the [save-json] example for an example of using event handlers to save and restore the editor document.

 ## A Starter Set of Extensions